 Brief CV

 Luis Foa TorresLuis E. F. Foa Torres (b.
 1978) is a condensed matter physicist.
-He is a Professor of Physics at the University of Chile (FCFM).
+He is a Full Professor of Physics at the University of Chile (FCFM).
 Before he worked in Argentina as a CONICET Independent Research Scientist; in Germany as a fellow of the Alexander von Humboldt Foundation (TU Dresden); in France, at CEA-Grenoble; and in Italy, at the Abdus Salam International Centre for Theoretical Physics, first as a postdoctoral fellow, then as Junior Associate of the Condensed Matter Section (2011-2016) and, more recently, and as a Simons' Associate of the Condensed Matter Section of ICTP (2020-present).
 He was awarded the ICTP Prize in 2018 in recognition of his work.

 Main scientific achievements and appraisal of our research